tuliocanedo/tuliocanedo/README.md

 ### Hi there!
 Welcome to my GitHub! 👋

+I'm a Front-end Developer with bachelor in Engineering and an Electromechanical Technician course.
+I have a basic and advanced Computing Course (MS Office, Windows, Print Artist, Page Maker and Internet).

+■ Experiences:
+    ⤷ Frontend (JavaScript, HTML, CSS, Git and GitHub).
+    ⤷ People Management.
+    ⤷ MS OFFICE (Excel, PowerPoint and Word).
+    ⤷ AutoCAD and Revit.

 - 🔭 I’m currently working as Laboratory Analyst.
 - 🌱 I’m currently learning JavaScript, C/C++, HTML and CSS.
 - 👯 I’m looking to collaborate on Front-end projects.